1. Architecture

 proxy_pass http://127.0.0.1:8000;

-• If the VM is directly opened in https:
+}- If the VM is directly exposed over HTTPS:

 server {